 Want to build a stronger brand?
 The first thing you need to do is win over your customers.
+Look beyond the bottom line and speak to their hearts.
 Embrace consumer empathy now and be rewarded later.
+Procter & Gamble CEO A.G.
+Lafley explains in this Big Think+ preview clip.
+Learn more at Big Think+.

 A.G.
 Lafley: I believe everything starts with a deep understanding of who the customer is, what he or she wants and needs and then trying to give it to them.
 What experience does she want?
 What relationship does she want?
 How is she going decide whether we’re a good value?
 How is she going decide whether to try us and after she uses us whether to buy us on a regular basis?